danholmes/DHTimeCounter/README.md

 # DHTimeCounter

-A reprogrammed version of [DDHTimerControl](https://github.com/dasdom/DDHTimerControl) to take a start date and type of time unit and count up from that start date.
+A reprogrammed version of [DDHTimerControl](https://github.com/dasdom/DDHTimerControl) to programmatically take a start date and type of time unit and count up from that start date.

 ![](timecounter.gif)